An Oral Historian's Perspective on the Name "Little Bear Skin"

 Question: What does the name Little Bear Skin mean, as it was applied to the John Richards McKay family?

-The object was passed on to a worthy descendant, on and on as long as there was someone worthy to receive it.
-When there is no longer a worthy descendant, it can be given to an outsider.
+is no longer a worthy descendant, it can be given to an outsider.
 If there is no one worthy, it will be returned to the earth.

 This could be your photo!